The History of Roadrunner—Introduction

 * * *

 Magazines don’t just happen.
 They are created, they have a lifespan and (usually) they die.
-I talk a little below about the life cycle of magazines construct developed by a Dutch academic and how it could be applied to Roadrunner.
 But I think it’s also interesting to consider the magazine as a product of its times.

 But developments in technology were also important in making the means of production available—even to a bunch of penniless South Australian public servants, Uni students and music fans.